photo by Andrew George on Unsplash

 If your menstrual cycle hasn’t returned after 3-4 months of stopping breastfeeding, it’s time to ask your doctor (or me!) to do hormone testing to see what might be the root cause contributing to the delayed return of your cycle.

-There isn’t really a clear cut answer for this; however, in general, it’s safe to say that your hormones will go back to normal once you have your first postpartum period.
-Which can be different for every woman.
+There isn’t really a clear cut answer for this; however, in general, it’s safe to say that your hormones will go back to normal once you have your first postpartum period–which can be different for every woman.

 You may also experience that your period may be irregular for the first few months upon its return.
 Although hormonal changes are “normal” postpartum, contact your medical practitioner if you are experiencing any new or persistent symptoms that seem troublesome.